 By nature of the gun, the stocks or "grips" of a revolver can be made in different shapes that can be a more hand fitting style than any semi-auto (remember the semi-auto has the magazine inside the grip).
 In my many years as a gunsmith/dealer, I have found that more handguns are being traded/sold because the owner can not hit the target well.
 Many times the reason is that they did not do enough looking/feeling of different firearms (or listened well to a seemingly good salesperson) before they bought one and the grip does not fit their hand.
 Some guns can be fitted with aftermarket grips, that are designed for better gripping by many different configurations of owners.

-The good thing on revolvers is that if one round does not fire (for whatever reason), just pull the trigger again to rotate a new round up in line with the barrel.
+The good thing on revolvers is that if one round does not fire (for whatever reason), just pull the trigger again to rotate a new round up in line with the barrel for a second shot.